cosmos72/schemesh/README.md

 ### [NEW in version 0.8.0]

-Scheme jobs: it is now possible to run arbitrary Scheme code inside jobs, and apply job control to it.
+It is now possible to run arbitrary Scheme code inside jobs, and apply job control to it.

 From shell syntax or Scheme syntax, type `$` before a Scheme expression in parentheses, and it gets encapsulated in a job that can be started, stopped and resumed just like any other job.